-- 18. Click Start registration. - 19.
+- 17. Click Start registration. - 18.
 Place a finger on the UVM-aware fingerprint sensor and follow the on-screen instructions.

+Each fingerprint must be scanned four times.
 Click Cancel this finger to cancel the fingerprint scan.
+A screen shows the fingerprints that are being stored.
 A screen will display after the fingerprints have been successfully registered.